utep-cs-systems-courses/matrix-multiply-tpmccrary/README.md

 # Matrix Multiply

 Matrix Multiplly is a Python program that implements matrix multiplication without the use of external libraries.<br/>
-Additionally, a parallel algorithm has been implemented to speed up the process.
+Additionally, a parallel algorithm has been implemented to speed up the process. <br/>
+### NOTE: Report can be found at bottom of README.

 ## Installation